jose-ginkash/ENC4265-Portfolio-Site/reflective_blogs.md

 ### Conclusion
 Overall, Home Depot’s Magic Apron chatbot shows promise in providing quick product-related responses but falls short in handling complex inquiries.
 Its tendency to give  pre-structured responses and product descriptions limits its versatility, and the frequent error messages hinder usability.
 If improved, it could become a valuable tool for both customers and Home Depot, but as of now, it requires significant enhancements to provide a truly effective and seamless user experience.

 *Note: Grammarly was used in this text as a spell check and grammar corrector.*

+---
+# Reflective Blog 7: Prompt R

+*Prompt R: After you have completed the Chatbot assignment or any assignment using AI for most of the work, reflect on your interaction with this emerging technology: What does AI do well?
+What does it not do well?
+What did you have to correct or re-prompt it to modify?
+What can you know about its training data?
+What kinds of data was included?
+What kinds of data was excluded?
+What do you think the future holds as this technology is used and further advanced?*

+## Analysis of my Linus Chatbot

+After working on my chatbot assignment, I had some interesting experiences interacting with the AI.
+My chatbot, Linus, was designed to help with PC building, and I based him on Linus from Linus Tech Tips.
+The only information I gave him was the PCMag Ultimate Beginner's Guide to Building PCs, so I was curious to see how well he could help me.

+### What did it do well?
+One thing AI does really well is generating responses quickly and making them sound engaging.
+Linus had a fun personality and made the conversation feel lively, which made asking for help more enjoyable.
+He also gave useful suggestions for PC parts and troubleshooting steps, which were mostly accurate.

+### What did it not do well?
+However, AI has its limits.
+While Linus provided good recommendations, he sometimes needed more clarification or re-prompting to get the best results.
+For example, when I asked about building a white-themed PC, he gave me a solid build, but when I removed the color requirement, he was able to suggest an even better build for the same price.
+This showed me that AI can be flexible but sometimes needs guidance to reach the best answer.

+### What did you have to correct or re-prompt it to modify?
+Another issue was that Linus didn’t always consider local availability.
+Since I mentioned shopping at Micro Center, I had to double-check whether the suggested parts were actually in stock.
+AI also doesn’t always understand context perfectly.
+For example, it didn’t immediately recognize that my PC shutting down at the Windows loading screen was likely a thermal issue until I gave more details.

+### What kind of data was included or excluded?
+When it comes to training data, AI models are trained on a mix of publicly available information, licensed data, and information from books and websites.
+This means they can be really knowledgeable about general topics like PC building, but they might miss specific or recent information.
+Also, certain data, like personal opinions or proprietary details, might be excluded, so AI can’t always provide the most up-to-date recommendations.
+The only data that was given to this model was the guide on PC building written by PCMag.
+Everything else was what the model itself knew.

+### What does the future hold?
+Looking ahead, AI is only going to get better.
+As models improve, they’ll likely be able to provide more accurate and personalized advice, possibly even pulling in real-time data about stock availability or pricing.
+They might also get better at recognizing user intent without needing as much clarification.
+However, there will always be challenges, like avoiding misinformation and ensuring AI understands complex problems fully.

+### Conclusion
+Overall, working with AI for this project was a fun and useful experience.
+While it’s not perfect, it’s a great tool for brainstorming and troubleshooting, and I was already blown away by how natural and useful it felt to go back and forth with it.
+I can’t wait to see how much more powerful a resource it will become in the future.

+*Note: Grammarly was used in this text as a spell check and grammar corrector.*